AgenticMath: Enhancing LLM Reasoning via Agentic-based Math Data Generation

 \section{Related Work}

 \paragraph{LLM for Math Reasoning.} Large language models~\citep{brown2020language,achiam2023gpt,touvron2023llama,touvron2023llama2,chowdhery2023palm,bi2024deepseek,team2023gemini,team2024gemma,grattafiori2024llama} show strong general ability and are increasingly applied to mathematical problem solving~\citep{cobbe2021training,hendrycks2021measuring,zhang2024geoeval,xia2025evaluating}.
 Prompt-based approaches~\citep{wei2022chain,wang2022self,fu2022complexity} extend reasoning paths but yield limited improvements.
-Recent work thus emphasizes synthesizing math reasoning data for supervised fine-tuning~\citep{yu2023metamath,luo2023wizardmath,tang2024mathscale,li2024common,zhang2024learn,liu2025augmenting,tong2024dart}.
+Recent work thus emphasizes synthesizing math reasoning data for supervised fine-tuning~\citep{yu2023metamath,luo2023wizardmath,tang2024mathscale,li2024common,zhang2024learn,liu2025augmenting,tong2024dart,ding2025unleashing}.
 WizardMath~\citep{luo2023wizardmath} adds evolution directives and reinforcement learning; MathFusion~\citep{pei2025mathfusion} fuses problems for relational reasoning.
 Other methods integrate code tools~\citep{yue2023mammoth,wang2023mathcoder,hosseini2014learning,toshniwal2024openmathinstruct,li2024numinamath,lu2024mathgenie}.
 In this work, we advance mathematical reasoning by improving both the question formulation and answer quality in synthetic data.

-\paragraph{Multi-Agent for Data Generation.} Multi-agent systems~\citep{hong2023metagpt,wu2023autogen,li2023camel,autogpt2023} show strong ability and are increasingly applied to data synthesis. \citet{abdullin2024synthetic} proposed a multi-intelligence framework for dialog generation, while MAGDi~\citep{chen2024magdi} used graph-based interactions and MALLM-GAN~\citep{ling2024mallm} employed generator–discriminator agents for tabular data.
+\paragraph{Multi-Agent for Data Generation} Multi-agent systems~\citep{hong2023metagpt,wu2023autogen,li2023camel,autogpt2023} show strong ability and are increasingly applied to data synthesis. \citet{abdullin2024synthetic} proposed a multi-intelligence framework for dialog generation, while MAGDi~\citep{chen2024magdi} used graph-based interactions and MALLM-GAN~\citep{ling2024mallm} employed generator–discriminator agents for tabular data.
 AgentInstruct~\citep{mitra2024agentinstruct} and Orca-Math~\citep{mitra2024orca} iteratively refined instructions, whereas role-driven synthesis was explored by \citet{ge2024scaling} and VCR~\citep{liu2025vcr}.
 MALT~\citep{motwani2024malt} introduced generator, verifier, and refiner agents for math problems.
 Despite these advances, ensuring high-quality data for mathematical reasoning remains challenging.
-Hence, we introduce seed filtering and quality evaluation agents to ensure reliable math reasoning data.
+To address this, we introduce seed filtering and quality evaluate agents to guarantee reliable math reasoning data.